 LiFePO4 batteries are the safest type of lithium batteries as they will not overheat, and even if punctured they will not catch fire.
 The cathode material in LiFePO4 batteries is not hazardous, and thus poses no negative health hazards or environmental hazards.
-Our LiFePO4 lithium boat batteries are plug compatible with lead acid batteries and will accept a charge from most lead acid configured chargers.
+CMPower LiFePO4 batteries are plug compatible with lead acid batteries and will accept a charge from most lead acid configured chargers.
+The charge voltage and amperage should be within the range specified for the LiFePO4 batteries.

-Charge/discharge cycles - LifePO4 batteries have an expected life of 2,000-4,000 charge/discharge cycles at a discharge to 90%.
+Charge/discharge cycles - CMPower LifePO4 batteries have an expected life of 2,000-4,000 charge/discharge cycles at a discharge to 90%.
 Lead acid batteries have an expected life of 300-500 charge/discharge cycles at a discharge to 50%.

 Discharge profile - CMPower LifePO4 batteries stay at a voltage of 13 to 13.4 volts during discharge of up to a 95+%.
 Voltage then drops off rapidly.
 A lead acid battery decreases in voltage from 13 to below 11.5 volts as more current is drawn.
 This means many appliances will operate more efficiently throughout the discharge cycle using LiFePO4 batteries.

 Discharge rate - The BMS built into CMPower batteries has a 100 amp or a 150 amp discharge capacity.
 This means the batteries can sustain a heavy charge and discharge without damage or degradation.
 Our manufacturer has advised us that the quality of the cells and quality of the BMS is key to the longevity and performance of a LiFePo4 battery.
 We have seen this firsthand.

 Example: Lead Acid LiFePO4 (Lithium)